—PreArrive vs. Chekin

 02What PreArrive is

-PreArrive does that one thing: it gets each guest to read, tap through, and sign your house rules and itemized fees before check-in, and gives you a PDF certificate — a drawn signature, line-by-line acknowledgment, a two-event audit trail with IPs and timestamps, and a SHA-256 content hash.
-If a dispute does escalate, that certificate is the document you attach to an AirCover, insurance, or small-claims filing.
+PreArrive does that one job: each guest taps through and signs your rules and fees before check-in, and you get a PDF certificate: a drawn signature, line-by-line acknowledgment, a two-event audit trail with IPs and timestamps, and a SHA-256 content hash.
+No ID scans, no biometric matching, no registration, by design.
+If a dispute escalates, that certificate is the document you attach to an AirCover, insurance, or small-claims filing.

 The two columns above are not a win-and-lose chart.
 They are two different products.
 Chekin is built for one job; PreArrive is built for another.
 Reading them side by side just makes the line between the two jobs clear.